itom-project/itom/docs/userDoc/source/05_plots/linePlots.rst

 done by giving a second argument to the :py:meth:`~itom.plot1` function or by setting the property **xData** to an existing plot.
 To plot an N x M dataObject, the x-vector has to be a 1 x M dataObject.
+For the y axis and x axis label the valueDescription and valueUnit definitions are taken accordingly.

 .. figure:: images/spiral.png
     :scale: 100%